rebcabin/MathematicaNotebooks/HDC/README.md

   soon.
 For now, I hope they're readable.

 - The Mathematica notebooks are my scratch spaces for work-in-progress.
 I design my Belex code in Mathematica.
-They're also completely free for you to use however you like.
+All the notebooks in this entire repository are completely free (under MIT license) for you to use however you like.